The best dance classes London has to offer

 The Jazz Café, Camden

 Camden stalwart Jazz Café has hosted an eclectic spread of live jazz, reggae, soul, blues, Afrobeat and even Gospel Choir performers since the early 90s.
-Happily, the iconic music venue has recently announced it will reopen for business.
-From 17 May, tables can be booked to eat and drink – so lose yourself to the rhythm of its music.
+Happily, the iconic music venue has reopened for business.
+Tables can be booked to eat and drink – so lose yourself to the rhythm of its music.
 And for dance fanatics, from mid-June the Jazz Café relaunches its weekend club nights.
 On Friday and Saturday nights the Jazz Club invites you to dance to an eclectic mix of the world’s best artists.
 Revel in the atmosphere until 3am if you so desire.
 Tickets are currently still priced very reasonably at £5 per ticket.

 For a more intimate experience you can book an area of the mezzanine level for your own party of 15 to 150 people.

 Dance style: let the music shape your moves.

 Vibe: air of smooth maturity.
 The club’s limited size (capacity for 500 people) gives it a feeling of exclusivity without being swanky.